-A Student Organization is entitled
+A Student Organization is granted the following privileges:

-- a. to be listed as a Student Organization; - b. to reserve the use of University facilities under subchapter 10-200 of the Institutional Rules; - c. to raise funds or make other permissible solicitations on University property under section 13-205 of the Institutional Rules; - d. to distribute literature under subchapter 13-400 of the Institutional Rules; - e. to post signs under section 13-500 of the Institutional Rules; - f. to hang banners under section 13-503 of the Institutional Rules; - g. to set up A-frames under section 13-700 of the Institutional Rules; - h. to set up a table under subchapter 13-600 of the Institutional Rules; - i. to set up exhibits under subchapter 13-700 of the Institutional Rules; - j. to use amplified sound under subchapter 13-800 of the Institutional Rules; - k. to publicly assemble under subchapter 13-900 of the Institutional Rules: - I. to present a guest speaker on University property in accordance with subchapter 13-1000 of the Institutional Rules; - m. to apply for storage; - n. to apply for recognition and awards; and - o. to access event coordination consultations.
+- 1. to be listed as a Student Organization; - 2. to reserve the use of university facilities under subchapter 10-200 of the Institutional Rules; - to raise funds or make other permissible solicitations on university property under section 13-205 of the Institutional Rules; - 4. to distribute literature under subchapter 13-400 of the Institutional Rules; - 5. to post signs under section 13-500 of the Institutional Rules; - 6. to hang banners under section 13-503 of the Institutional Rules; - 7. to set up A-frames under section 13-700 of the Institutional Rules; - 8. to set up a table under subchapter 13-600 of the Institutional Rules; - to set up exhibits under subchapter 13-700 of the Institutional Rules; - to use amplified sound under subchapter 13-800 of the Institutional Rules; - 11. to publicly assemble under subchapter 13-900 of the Institutional Rules; - 12. to present a guest speaker on university property in accordance with subchapter 13-1000 of the Institutional Rules; - 13. to apply for storage; - 14. to apply for recognition and awards; and - 15. to access event coordination consultations with Student Activities in the Office of the Dean of Students.